© Crown copyright 2017

 - forum spaces

-- project management spaces, eg Trello or Basecamp
+- project management spaces, for example Trello or Basecamp

-- places to share notes and ideas, eg Evernote
+- places to share notes and ideas, for example Evernote

 - a wiki, eg Hackpad or Google Sites